milafrerichs/new-mila-frerichs/content/newsletter/2019-07-06-weekly-notes.md

 title = "Weekly Notes"
 +++

 I love that e-scooters have finally arrived in Berlin.
 I already used them to get around and shorten my trips.
-This weekend we had some close friends over and we used the scooters to show them the city from a different perspective.
-It's definetely a fun and great way to get around.
-Although my last work week did not feel that productive but I published two new content items the last week.
-More productive than I thoight
+This weekend we had some close friends over, and we used the scooters to show them the city from a different perspective.
+It's definitely a fun and great way to get around.
+Although my last work week did not feel that productive, I published two new content items last week.
+More productive than I thought!

 ## [Single Family Zoning San Diego](http://milafrerichs.de/articles/sandiego-zoning/)